 Money that is in a locked in RRSP or other retirement investment usually comes from employer contributions to the employee pension plan.
-When the employee quits or is dismissed from the employer the money that has been contributed to the pension plan transfers to a locked in RRSP or similar plan.
-The reasoning behind this transfer rather than to a normal RRSP is that the funds will be there upon retirement.
+When the employee quits or is dismissed from the employer, the money that has been contributed to the pension plan transfers to a locked in RRSP or similar plan.
+The reasoning behind this transfer to a locked rather than to a normal RRSP is that the funds will be there upon retirement.
 The governments created this pension legislation to protect the employee’s investments for when they retire.

-In doing so the locked in funds are typically paid out on a regular basis after a certain age similar to a pension; this age and frequency of withdrawal as well as the maximum and minimum withdrawal change based on which province the individual lives in.
+In doing so, the locked-in funds are typically paid out on a regular basis after a certain age similar to a pension; this age and frequency of withdrawal, as well as the maximum and minimum withdrawal, change based on which province the individual lives in.

-The money can also be accessed if the individual is diagnosed with a shorter than expected life expectancy.
+2. The money can also be accessed if the individual is diagnosed with a shorter than expected life expectancy.
 This can be for either a physical or mental disability and must be certified by a physician.